panda-re/pandelephant/README.md

 # PANDelephant

-A Python3 + Postgres system for storing data about PANDA executions and recordings.
+A SQLAlchemy-based database for storing everything you want to know about your PANDA executions/recordings.
+Tested with sqlite and postgres databases.

 ## Linux install / setup
 Note that you'll need `sudo` for the pip/python commands if you're installing